rshap91/credit_card_fraud/README.md

         - Isolation Forests
         - One Class SVM
         - Clustering
-          - DBSCAN, Hierarchical, Model-based Bayesian Clustering
+          - KMeans, Model-based Bayesian Clustering
     3. Combining steps 1 and 2.
         - Use the outputs from the anomaly detection techniques as additional features in the classification models.